-- 2.5.3 Flood Plain District - 2.5.3.1 The Flood Plain District is herein established as an overlay district.
+2.5.3 Flood Plain District

+2.5.3.1 The Flood Plain District is hereby established as an overlay district.
 The underlying permitted uses are allowed provided that they meet the following additional requirements as well as those of the Massachusetts State Building Code dealing with construction in flood plains.
-The Flood Plain District includes all special flood hazard areas designated as Zone A, A1-30 on the Town of Bolton Flood Insurance Rate Maps (FIRM), and the Flood Boundary and Floodway Maps, dated June 18, 1980, on file with the Town Clerk, Planning Board and Building Inspector.
-These maps as well as the accompanying Bolton Flood Insurance Study are incorporated herein by reference.
+The Flood Plain District includes all special flood hazard areas within the Town of Bolton designated as Zone A, and AE, on the Worcester County Flood Insurance Rate Maps (FIRMs) and the Flood Boundary and Floodway maps, issued by the Federal Emergency Management Agency (FEMA) for the administration of the National Flood Insurance Program.
+The map panels of the Worcester County FIRMs that are wholly or partially within the Town of Bolton are panel numbers 25027C0457E, 25027C0459E, 25027C0466E, 25027C0467E, 25027C0476E, 25027C0478E, 25027C0479E, 25027C483E, 25027C0486E, 25027C0488E and 25027C0489E, dated July 4, 2011.
+The exact boundaries of the District may be defined by the 100-year base flood elevations shown on the FIRM and further defined by the Worcester County Flood Insurance Study (FIS) report dated July 4, 2011.
+The FIRM and FIS report are incorporated herein by reference and are on file with the Town Clerk, Planning Board, Board of Health, Conservation Commission and Building Inspector.